Digital transformation preserves forestry by eliminating the need for paper. We all agree that’s a good thing—right?

 Whether or not it occurs in the U.S., the paper industry is responsible for at least 10% of worldwide deforestation.
 Deforestation creates 12% of all greenhouse gas emissions.
 It’s time to think globally when it comes to deforestation and climate change.

 What we know about the environment and technology is changing at a rapid pace.
-We know that digital solutions aren’t completely harmless to the environment, and neither is printing.
+We know digital solutions aren’t completely harmless to the environment, and neither is printing.
 Perhaps the best solution is education, transparency and a healthy balance of print and digital solutions.
-We must remain informed about the actions we can take to maintain our forests—including conservation of resources and recycling.
+We must remain informed about digital transformation as well as the actions we can take to maintain our forests—including conservation of resources and recycling.